cloudfoundry/korifi/INSTALL.md

 You will need to update the following configuration files:

--   `dependencies/kpack/cluster_builder.yaml`

-    `spec.tag` specifies the tag for the [CNB builder](https://buildpacks.io/docs/concepts/components/builder/) image used by Korifi.
-Its hostname should point to your container registry and its path should be [valid for the registry](#image-registry-configuration).

-    ```yaml
-    spec:
-        tag: us-east4-docker.pkg.dev/vigilant-card-347116/korifi/kpack
-    ```

 -   `korifi-kpack-image-builder.yml`

     Change the value of `kpackImageTag` in the `korifi-kpack-build-config` `ConfigMap`. `kpackImageTag` specifies the tag prefix used for the images built by Korifi.
 Its hostname should point to your container registry and its path should be [valid for the registry](#image-registry-configuration).